11 Interesting Arsenal Facts You May Not Know

 Arsenal's record for the longest top-flight unbeaten league run epitomises their dominance in the 2003-2004 Premier League season under manager Arsène Wenger.
 Spanning 49 matches, this achievement earned them the nickname "The Invincibles."

-With stars like Denis Begkamp, Thierry Henry, Patrick Vieira, Sol Campbell and others, Arsenal combined attacking prowess and defensive solidity, going undefeated throughout the league campaign.
+With stars like Denis Bergkamp, Thierry Henry, Patrick Vieira, Sol Campbell and others, Arsenal combined attacking prowess and defensive solidity, going undefeated throughout the league campaign.
 Their consistency and resilience captivated global fans and solidified their legacy as one of English football's greatest teams ever.